 Because Your Family Will Always Freak Out

-For younger people, toughest part of traveling solo would be the pushback from their parents.
-They wonder how they can get them see it from their point of view and support them.
-But face it, whether you’re a kid to someone or a father, your family is going to freak out, so find a way to convince them.
+For younger people, the toughest part of traveling solo is the pushback from their parents.
+But face it, whether you’re a kid to someone or a father, your family is always going to freak out, so find a way to convince them.
 Because if you didn’t convince then now, you’re going to regret later.

 Because You Will Wait Forever For Someone To Join You

-Of course, if I started a family I’ll have to make choices, find a sustainable lifestyle, look for permanent revenue sources – but that can be done while travelling, given I know how online industry works, and how one can one make money out of it.
+Of course, if I started a family I’ll have to make choices and find a sustainable lifestyle, but that can be done while travelling too — given I know how online industry works, and how one can one make money out of it.